Other sites in our network: What's on TV | Now | Pick Me Up | Puzzles and Prizes

 By Anita Naik

-What if your daughter is pregnant
+What if your daughter is pregnant?

-Most teenage girls think getting pregnant is something that will never happen to them.
+Many teenagers think getting pregnant is something that will never happen to them.
 Yet an unplanned pregnancy is likely to happen within a year if your daughter is having unprotected sex on a regular basis and/or is haphazard about using contraception.

 Do the test

-To find out for sure, it's vital that she does a pregnancy test (sold cheaply at chemists).
-For a free and confidential test she can go to a Brook Advisory clinic (www.brook.org.uk) or a family planning clinic (www.fpa.org.uk)
+If your daughter is worried she's pregnant the first thing to look for is a late period.
+She may also notice: * a feeling of nausea (all day not just in the mornings) * sore breasts To find out for sure, it's vital that she does a pregnancy test.
+For a free and confidential test she can go to a Brook Advisory clinic (www.brook.org.uk) or a family planning clinic (www.fpa.org.uk) or her GP.

 A test must be taken once the period is late, because it works by detecting pregnancy hormones in urine.
 If a test shows up as negative and the period still doesn't come, do another test, because the first test may have been taken too early.